Skip to content

 It’s important to have a systematic framework for the following:

-Supplier Risk Assessment (Self-Assessment):
+Supplier Risk Assessment (Self-Assessment)

 Completing a supplier risk assessment is the first step for ensuring supplier compliance before, during or after entering a collaboration agreement.